mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 I've been pleasantly surprised by this treadmill - today I walked 8.5 miles while working!
 I can't really give a full review, since I've only had it for 2 days.
-It's quite as smooth or quiet as the IMovr, but it's 1/5 the cost and works decently.
+It's not quite as smooth or quiet as the IMovr, but it's 1/5 the cost and works decently.
 I've put some more preliminary notes about it in a footnote[^treadmill-comparison].

 [^treadmill-comparison]: